 Why does it matter?

-The research team proformed a secondary analysis on a prospective observational cohort collected over a 5-year period (2008-2013) in 28 PECARN sites.
-The inclusion criteria (60 days or younger/temp over 38oC /cultures + viral screen performed), exclusion criteria (clear focal bacterial infection/significant past medical history/septic), and the definitions they use for SBI (defined as the presence of bacterial meningitis, bacteremia, or UTI) are standard and what we would use in PEM.
+The research team performed a secondary analysis on a prospective observational cohort collected over a 5-year period (2008-2013) across 28 PECARN sites.
+The inclusion criteria (60 days or younger/temp over 38oC /cultures and viral screen performed), exclusion criteria (clear focal bacterial infection/significant past medical history/septic), and the definitions they use for SBI (defined as the presence of bacterial meningitis, bacteremia, or UTI) are standard.

-The total population number was 2945, so a pretty impressive sample size.
-Overall, 9% had an SBI with 40.7% positive for at least one virus.
-When this was broken down to answer the teams research question, there was almost a four-fold increase in SBI for virus negative compared to virus positive (12.7% vs 3.7% respectively).
+It was a pretty impressive sample size with 2945 participants.
+9% had an SBI, with 40.7% positive for at least one virus.
+When this was broken down to answer the team research question, there was almost a four-fold increase in SBI for virus-negative compared to virus-positive (12.7% vs 3.7% respectively).

-They also teased out other variables that were significantly associated with SBI, including age 28 days or younger, temperature and absolute neutrophil count (ANC), with the latter two noting an increase risk with increasing temp or ANC.
+They also teased out other variables significantly associated with SBI, including age 28 days or younger, temperature and absolute neutrophil count (ANC), with the latter two noting an increased risk with increasing temp or ANC.

 The bottom line

-This paper literally appeared in my inbox as I was managing a clinically viraemic but pyrexic 14 days old and having the ‘do we cover or not’ with the general paediatric team- so it is a clinically very relevant paper.
-It is important to note, that the paper looked at patients who were laboratory confirmed viral positive and not those who clinically appeared viraemic, so do interpret with caution.
+This paper literally appeared in my inbox as I was managing a clinically viraemic but pyrexial fourteen-day-old.
+It is a clinically very relevant paper.
+It is important to note that the paper looked at patients who were laboratory-confirmed viral positive and not those who clinically appeared viraemic, so do interpret with caution.

 Reviewed by: Stephen Mullen